 Housing is a major indicator of the growing wealth gap in the U.S. Vigorous antitrust enforcement and competition policy play major roles in ensuring a more equitable distribution of wealth by promoting the entry of innovative market players and the welfare of consumers.
 However, the complex interplay of natural market forces, antitrust enforcement, housing policy developments, and structural issues in the brokerage industry all shape competition in real estate.
 These forces are evident in a number of pressing issues and questions.
 For example, why can’t Millennials and Gen-Zs afford to buy homes in meaningful numbers?
 What accounts for the recent rise in the share of Americans renting, rather than buying, single family homes?
 What are the implications of changes in the consumer experience around home buying and selling, and the norms and practices around residential real estate more generally?
 And what do the rise of I-buyers and home-sharing platforms say about the future of competition?
-This AAI Competition Roundtable will answer these, and other questions.
-The event features an opening address and two panels of industry, economic, legal, and policy experts to discuss key competition issues in real estate.
+This AAI Competition Roundtable discussed these, and other questions.
+The event featured an opening address and two panels of industry, economic, legal, and policy experts who discussed key competition issues in real estate.

 This roundtable is approved by the Pennsylvania Continuing Legal Education Board for 2 CLE credit hours.
 Roundtable attendees will receive a Certificate of Attendance.
 If you are a Pennsylvania attorney, apply for CLE credits here after the roundtable.
 Please read about AAI’s CLE procedures here.

 Refunds for registration, minus a $50.00 processing fee, will be granted for all requests received 10 calendar days prior to the event.
 Refund requests must be sent in writing to email@example.com.
 Refund requests made within 10 days of the event will not be honored.